phetsims/qa/doc/qa-book.md

 #### Maintenance Issues

-Check the sim's repo for issues that indicate a maintenance release has occured.
+Check the sim's repo for issues that indicate a maintenance release has occurred.
 It should be marked Ready-for-QA.
 If there is a problem, notify the developers.

 #### Screenshots